 2. Documentation is key

-“A fast-growing air taxi company is designing a new prototype which demand is increasing rapidly.
-As their workload increases, new engineers are hired.
-The incorporation of the new members is slow and not efficient as the technical documentation was not ready.
+“A fast-growing air taxi company is designing a new prototype whose demand is rapidly increasing.
+As their workload piles up, new engineers are hired.
+The incorporation of the new members is slow and not efficient as the technical documentation was not ready before the new hires.
 Additionally, as the certification phase approaches, it is found that in order to perform both reliability and safety assessments requires failure modes and rates from suppliers that were not requested at the beginning.”

 Designing a complex product involves different parties, especially in aircraft integration where we find many systems combined in an exigent assembly.
 Even in the same system, different design engineers may work on the same prototype.
 It is important for all parties to produce the necessary output documentation for all the affected parts to retrieve the necessary information.
 Proper documentation is mandatory to effectively pass on the knowledge of each system.

-The safety engineers need the architecture, functions of the systems in order to perform (FHAs, FMEA/FMECA …).
+The safety engineers need accurate literature on the architecture and functions of the systems in order to perform (FHAs, FMEA/FMECA …).
 It is important that the design engineers follow the ARP-4754A and produce the outputs needed in order to develop the assessments of the ARP-4761A.

 3. Good judgement comes from experience!